NedJunk/praw/docs/getting_started/quick_start.rst

 .. code-block:: python

-    # assume you have a praw.Reddit instance bound to variable `reddit`
+    # assume you have a Submission instance bound to variable `submission`
     top_level_comments = list(submission.comments)
     all_comments = submission.comments.list()